USMAI-Library-Consortium/janeway-warpspeed/README.md

 2. Environment variables only required when installing Janeway for the first time
 3. Optional environment variables
 4. Conditionally required environment variables
-5. Additional environment variables required if you're using this docker image outside of the provided docker-compose or the official Helm Chart (which is TBA)

 ### Required environment variables:
 1. DB_HOST: Hostname of your Postgres DB